ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 or

     _<identifier-unique-token>._example_service-challenge.example.com.
-IN   CNAME  <intermediary-random-token>.dcv.intermediary.example.
+IN   CNAME  <intermediary-unique-token>.dcv.intermediary.example.

 When performing validation, the Application Service Provider would resolve the DNS name containing the appropriate identifier unique token.

 The ACME protocol has incorporated this method to specify DNS account specific challenges in {{ACME-DNS-ACCOUNT-LABEL}}.

-Application Service Providers may wish to always prepend the `_<identifier-token>` to make it harder for third parties to scan, even absent supporting multiple intermediaries.
-The `_<identifier-token>` MUST start with an underscore so as to not be a valid hostname (see H6 in {{threat-ul2}}).
+Application Service Providers may wish to always prepend the `_<identifier-unique-token>` to make it harder for third parties to scan, even absent supporting multiple intermediaries.
+The `_<identifier-unique-token>` MUST start with an underscore so as to not be a valid hostname (see H6 in {{threat-ul2}}).

 # Security Considerations